SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ```
  Login as user `admin` with the management admin password you obtained.

-> Minikube users must use the `tcp-semp/8080` URL from the `minikube service list` output table.
+> If required use above Load Balancer access workaround for service port `8080`.

 * Use the Broker Manager [built-in Try-Me](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm?Highlight=manager#Test-Messages) tool to test messaging.

-> Note: MiniKube users must use the `tcp-web/8008` URL port from the `minikube service list` output table instead of the default `8008` Broker URL port in the Try-Me Publisher's Establish Connection section.
+> If required use above Load Balancer access workaround for service port `8008`.

 ### Additional information